columbia-it/django-jsonapi-training/docs/sphinx.md

 This creates a `conf.py` which is the core configuration file for Sphinx.
 And, since it's Python code, you can do all kinds of cool stuff.
-Here are a few of my changes after the quickstart, which notably includes some django-specific stuff, autmatic API documentation and support for Markdown and Markdown Tables:
+Here are a few of my changes after the quickstart, which notably includes some django-specific stuff, automatic API documentation and support for Markdown and Markdown Tables:

 ```diff
 diff --git b/docs/conf.py a/docs/conf.py